 October 23, 2020 / How To

-Using Wire to Create Jewelry Elements
+Using Wire to Make Hoop Earrings and Jewelry Elements

-Wire Hook Clasps
+How to Make Wire Hook Clasps

 • Choose you’re wire.
 The wire gauge will depend on the chain links inner diameter and the weight of the entire chain.
 You’ll want to choose a wire that can handle the weight of the overall finished necklace and can slide through the chain end links.
 Generally, 18 gauge silver wire is a good choice.